 is an architect, curator and writer.
 Since 2017, he has been the Creative Director of Design Academy Eindhoven.
 In 2014, he was appointed Artistic Director of Matera European Capital of Culture 2019.
 He is a founder and partner at Space Caviar, an architecture and research practice operating at the intersection of design, technology, critical theory and the public realm.
 From 2014 to 2017, Joseph Grima was Director of IdeasCity, an itinerant program of conferences and residencies organized by the New Museum of Contemporary Art, in New York.
 In 2014, he was appointed Co-Curator of the first Chicago Architecture Biennial, the largest exhibition of contemporary architecture in the history of North America.
 In 2012, he co-directed the first Istanbul Design Biennial.
 From 2011 to 2013 he was Editor-in-Chief of Domus and between 2007 and 2010 he was the Director of Storefront for Art and Architecture, an independent gallery in New York City. [bio edited 2018]

-artistic practice, writing and research explores urban transformation, spatial justice and self-organization, often through collaborative and collective practice.
+explores urban transformation, spatial justice and self-organization, in his artistic practice, writing and research – often through collaborative and collective practice.
 He is editor of the independent newspaper Stockholmstidningen and member of the collective research projects Mapping the Unjust City and Agentur.
-Since 2007 he is also active in the self managed cultural space and urban common Cyklopen in Högdalen, Stockholm, where he during the spring of 2021 is broadcasting a weekly radio show. [bio edited 2021]
+Since 2007 he is also active in the self managed cultural space and urban common Cyklopen in Högdalen, Stockholm. [bio edited 2021]

 is an architect and researcher, currently based in Stockholm.
 She was the Head of the Infrastructure and Camp Improvement Program in the West Bank at UNRWA (United Nations Relief and Works Agency for Palestine Refugees in the Near East) from 2008 to 2014.
 In 2007, together with Alessandro Petti and Eyal Weizman, she founded DAAR (Decolonizing Architecture Art Residency) in Beit Sahour, Palestine.
 DAAR was awarded the Claus Prize for Architecture, the Foundation for Arts Initiative Grant, shortlisted for the Iakov Chernikhov Prize, and showed in various biennales and museums around the world (www.decolonizing.ps).
 Together with Alessandro Petti, Sandi Hilal founded Campus in Camps, an experimental educational program hosted in Dheisheh Refugee Camp in Bethlehem (www.campusincamps.ps).
 Together with Alessandro Petti she co-authored the book Architecture after Revolution (Sternberg, Berlin 2014), an invitation to rethink today’s struggles for justice and equality not only from the historical perspective of revolution, but also from that of a continued struggle for decolonization. [bio edited 2019]